phanclan/vault-benchmark-perfstandbys/docs/slides/vault-aws.md

 class: compact, col-2

 # Sample Policy:
 - Paste the policy below.
 Be sure to overwrite the current contents.
 - Name the policy "`hashicorp-vault-lab`"
   - Make sure to replace your `<Account ID>` in the Resource.
   - When Vault dynamically creates the users, the username starts with the “`vault-`” prefix.
-  - The account number can be found in AWS Support Dashboard:'
+  - The account number can be found in AWS Support Dashboard:

 ``` json
 {
     "Version": "2012-10-17",